 Using the Memory Diagnostics tool in Windows 10

-The Memory Diagnostics tool in Windows 10 offers three types of tests: Basic, Standard, Extended.
-By default, the utility runs standard test which is sufficient in most cases to detect memory problems.
+The Memory Diagnostics tool in Windows 10 offers three types of tests: Basic, Standard, and Extended.
+By default, the utility runs a standard test, which is sufficient in most cases to detect memory problems.

 The “Basic” test does MATS+, INVC, and SCHCKR.